What is title protection for financial planners?

 Will FPA include the CFP® designation as the standard to be met for someone to hold out as a financial planner?

 FPA is focused on the threshold standards one must meet to merit the right to use the title “financial planner.”
 We are not focused on specific certifications that may or may not meet those threshold standards.

 Does FPA continue to recognize CFP® certification as a standard in financial planning?

 FPA’s mission is to serve the needs of its Members and to establish the value of financial planning and the success of the financial planning profession.
 While FPA believes that anyone holding themselves out as a financial planner should seek the attainment of the CFP® mark, FPA also believes legal protection of the title “financial planner” is a different but complimentary issue that the profession must address — a mission that FPA has chosen to lead on behalf of its members.

 Are you envisioning a true profession with standards, accreditation, and all the accoutrements that go with professionalization?

-When we talk about title protection, we are talking about ensuring those who claim to be “financial planners” are meeting threshold standards to be called a “financial planner.”
+When we talk about title protection, we are talking about ensuring those who claim to be “financial planners” are meeting threshold standards for competency and ethics to be called a “financial planner.”
 We believe that like medicine, financial planning is an essential profession that should be held in high regard by those practitioners professing to be “financial planners” and by members of the consuming public who seek financial planning services.

 Who and how will these standards be enforced?